lucapette/lucapette.github.com/_posts/2013-01-21-some-thoughts-about-poodr.markdown

 conferences and writing books on the subject.
 OOD is nothing new, let's say it, but I think the status of many Rails projects is the reason why there is all this attention to the topic in the Ruby community.
 Be careful I'm not blaming the framework, I'm making a living by using it.
 I'm just saying that if you're writing non trivial applications with Rails you generally end up asking yourself why everything looks so messed-up and is hard to maintain.
-The first question I ask myself when I consider reading a technical book is: *is this book worth my reading time?* Well, I think this book finally fills the gap for a need that was pretty clear to me: explaining simple OOD that feels like Ruby using proper examples.
+The first question I ask myself when I consider reading a technical book is: *is this book worth my reading time?* Well, I think ["Practical Object-Oriented Design In Ruby"](http://http://www.poodr.info/) finally fills the gap for a need that was pretty clear to me: explaining simple OOD that feels like Ruby using proper examples.
 So yes, the answer is yes.
 The book is worth reading, definitely.
 And I think the community will benefit from it a lot since there are still a lot of doubts about OOD.

 # The book